adaltas/node-nikita/packages/lxd/src/network/index.coffee.md

     module.exports = ({options}) ->
       @log message: "Entering lxd network", level: "DEBUG", module: "@nikitajs/lxd/lib/network"
       #Check args
-      throw Error "Argument 'name' is required to create a network" unless options.name for k, v of options.config
+      throw Error "Invalid Option: network is required to create a network" unless options.network for k, v of options.config
         continue if typeof v is 'string'
         options.config[k] = if typeof v is 'boolean' then if v then 'true' else 'false'